toilabaodai123/backend-test/README.md

     - ``php artisan test`` to run the all feature testing
     - ``php artisan db:seed`` to create some dummy data in the database

+- You can now access to the containers
+    - Web application: localhost:6001
+    - Mysql: localhost:6002
+    - Phpmyadmin: localhost:6003